GameShop-FOSS/Heroes/README.md

 ## Author: Lynden Jay Evans

 Project will be revisited.
-Developing tools to support development
+Making tools to support development

 ## An action adventure epic coming to Google Play Early Access in July 2024